Centipede vs Silverfish: How to tell the difference?

 Centipede vs. Silverfish Eating Habits

 Silverfish generally pose a threat to your food and your surroundings.
 They love to consume carbs and sweets.
-They mainly consume paper, food crumbs, natural fibers, and each other.
+They mainly consume paper, food crumbs, natural fibers, and even each other.
 They also eat starches and protein-rich foods like vegetables, fibers, sugars, textiles, cereals, and pet food.

 Infestation